murkl/arch-os/docs/README.md

 ## Usage

+For a robust & stable Arch OS experience, install as few additional packages from the main repository or AUR as possible.
+Instead, use Flatpak (GNOME Software) or Distrobox/Toolbox (Podman/Docker).
+Furthermore change system files only if absolutely necessary.
+And perform regular updates.

-These are the general commands to maintain your Arch OS.
+These are the general commands to maintain your Arch OS:

 ### Update system